iarmstr81/CircuitPython/README.md

 Distance_sensor: as you move slowly away from the distance sensor the led on the Metroexpress fades from red to blue to green.

 rgb.py: this code creates a module and class to make a code that we were given to work.
 The code goes through a series of colors two at a time and then at the end fades through the rainbow.
 We did this using 2 rgb leds.

+FancyLED and two_fancy: this is code that is combining using class and LEDs.
+We were given the code on two_fancy I then just changed the pins to work for me.
+After that I wrote the code for what each function would do.
+For example blink makes 3 of the LEDs to all flash at the same time.
+I then did that for each function in the code we were given.